-- Confirmed SARS-CoV-2 diagnostic test from linked health care records.
-In the absence of such data for a participant, the data from the randomisation eCRF may be used. - Comorbidity score: It is possible to calculate comorbidity and frailty scores (e.g. Charlston Comorbidity Score) from prior linked hospital admissions data and this will be done for future exploratory analyses (not specified in the trial SAP). - Prior End Stage Kidney Disease (see section 6.6) - Risk: The risk of death by 28 days can be modelled using available baseline characteristics (in the overall trial population) and a risk score derived.
+- Ethnicity (White, BAME [Mixed, Asian or Asian British, Black or Black British, Other Ethnic Groups], Unknown) from linked health care records. - Confirmed SARS-CoV-2 diagnostic test from linked health care records.
+In the absence of such data for a participant, the data from the randomisation eCRF may be used. - Comorbidity score: It is possible to calculate comorbidity and frailty scores (e.g. Charlston Comorbidity Score) from prior linked hospital admissions data and this will be done for future exploratory analyses (not specified in the trial SAP). - Risk: The risk of death by 28 days can be modelled using available baseline characteristics (in the overall trial population) and a risk score derived.
 Participants will be divided into thirds based on this score (such that each third has approximately the same number of deaths), with the tertiles rounded to clinically-relevant values.
 For the main trial analyses the groups will defined as risk of death by 28 days of <30%; ≥30 ≤45%; and >45%.